strukturag/nextcloud-spreedme/README.md

 ## Add Spreed WebRTC to your Nextcloud web server

 You need to adjust your existing web server configuration to make Spreed WebRTC available in a subpath.
-Follow our guides for [Nginx](./doc/example-config-nginx.md) or [Apache](./doc/example-config-apache.md) on how to run Spreed WebRTC on the same host in a subpath.
-**Don't forget** to set your own secrets in the **[app]** section of Spreed WebRTC's config file.
+Also **don't forget** to set your own secrets in the **[app]** section of Spreed WebRTC's config file.
 At the very least you should change **sessionSecret** and **encryptionSecret**.

+### Spreed WebRTC Apache configuration

+Follow our guides for [Apache](./doc/example-config-apache.md) on how to run Spreed WebRTC on the same host as Nextcloud in an Apache subpath.

+### Spreed WebRTC Nginx configuration

+Follow our guides for [Nginx](./doc/example-config-nginx.md) on how to run Spreed WebRTC on the same host as Nextcloud in a Nginx subpath.

 ## Debugging / Problems?